serp-spider/documentation/docs/overview.md

 As said before, most of time search engines don't want you to parse them, additionally if you submit a lot of requests to them, they might - *they will* - detect you as a bot and they will send you a **captcha** that you have to solve before you continue.

-Of course captcha are search engine dependent, but we are aware of this issue and we offer you a common interface to solve them.

 > <sub>Example of **captcha handling**s with the google client</sub>